Lego Dimensions: Reception

-Lego Dimensions received "generally favorable reviews", according to review aggregator Metacritic.
+Lego Dimensions received "generally favorable reviews", according to review aggregator website Metacritic.
 IGN awarded it a score of 7.7 out of 10, saying "Lego Dimensions great characters and fun references consistently left me with a big dumb grin on my face."
 GameSpot awarded it a score of 8.0, saying "In any game within the toys-to-life genre, there's sometimes an unspoken question: is this also a great toy or just a great game?
 In Lego Dimensions case, the answer is easy: it's both."
 They also praised the open world sections of the game, stating that "While they don't feature the same level of intricacy the main game provides, they do add several more hours each to the overall experience."
 Polygon awarded it 8 out of 10, saying "Where the game's innovative designs push forward what it means to blend toys and games into a single experience, the writing and both companies' willingness to dig deep into their vaults, pull the whole game together."
 Good Game: Spawn Point Hosts Bajo and Hex both awarded the game 3 out of 5.
 Praise was given to the puzzles and mechanics, commenting that it may be their favourite Lego game.
 However, they gave harsh criticism to the pricing model.
 Their summation was that it was "poor value", stating that the last few Lego games were "pretty much as good as this one, but players can play as their extensive character rosters without having to buy expensive expansions."